 This recall involves model year 2014 Arctic Cat Prowler 500 HDX and model year 2015 Prowler 500 HDX models.
 The recalled vehicles include vehicle identification numbers (VIN) from 303194 through 305166.
 The VIN number is located on the rear frame tube under the rear of the box.
 The vehicles are green, red, vibrant red metallic, or emerald green metallic.
 “Arctic Cat” is printed on each side of the hood.
 Also 500 is printed on each side on the front fenders, HDX on each side of the rear cargo box, and “Arctic Cat” on the cargo box tail gate.

-Remedy: Consumers should stop using the recalled utility vehicles and contact a John Deere dealer to schedule a free inspection and free repair.
-John Deere is contacting all registered owners of the recalled utility vehicles directly.
+Consumers should immediately stop using the recalled Prowlers and contact an Arctic Cat dealer to schedule a free repair.
+Arctic Cat is contacting its customers directly.

 Arctic Cat dealers nationwide from August 2013 to July 2015 for between about $11,000 and $12,400.

 The U.S. Consumer Product Safety Commission is charged with protecting the public from unreasonable risks of injury or death associated with the use of thousands of types of consumer products under the agency’s jurisdiction.
 Deaths, injuries, and property damage from consumer product incidents cost the nation more than $1 trillion annually.
 CPSC is committed to protecting consumers and families from products that pose a fire, electrical, chemical or mechanical hazard.
 CPSC’s work to help ensure the safety of consumer products – such as toys, cribs, power tools, cigarette lighters and household chemicals -– contributed to a decline in the rate of deaths and injuries associated with consumer products over the past 40 years.